WP-Translations/WPTypo/readme.txt

 Don't you ever get tired of your CMS bad management of french typography ?
 Ellipsis, hyphenation, quotes, there are a lot of things that are not well managed by neither the browser, nor WordPress.
 And on a Responsive Web Design, a bad arrangement of characters can be very ugly.

-TypoFR is a WordPress plugin for french typography management, powered by [JoliTypo](https://github.com/jolicode/JoliTypo), that solve all of the microtyphic glitches inside your HTML content.
+WPTypo is a WordPress plugin for French typography management, powered by [JoliTypo](https://github.com/jolicode/JoliTypo), that solve all of the microtyphic glitches inside your HTML content.

 == Warnings ==

-1. Because of its object-oriented, namespaced code, TypoFR is not available for WordPress blogs running on PHP <= 5.3.2.
+1. Because of its object-oriented, namespaced code, WPTypo is not available for WordPress sites running on PHP <= 5.3.2.
-2. TypoFR corrects all of your content just-in-time.
-Your blog can suffer from degraded performances if you do not use a cache-management plugin, like [W3 Total Cache](https://WordPress.org/plugins/w3-total-cache/ "W3 Total Cache Plugin").
+2. WPTypo corrects all of your content just-in-time.
+Your website can suffer from degraded performances if you do not use a cache-management plugin, like [W3 Total Cache](https://WordPress.org/plugins/w3-total-cache/ "W3 Total Cache Plugin").

 == Features ==

-TypoFR uses JoliTypo for content fixing :
+WPTypo uses JoliTypo for content fixing:
-* Dimension : replaces the letter x between numbers (12 x 123) by a times entity (×, the real math symbol).
+* Dimension: replaces the letter x between numbers (12 x 123) by a times entity (×, the real math symbol).
-* Ellipsis : replaces the three dot ... by an ellipsis ….
+* Ellipsis: replaces the three dot ... by an ellipsis ….
-* FrenchQuotes : converts dumb quotes " " to smart English style quotation marks “ ”.
+* FrenchQuotes: converts dumb quotes " " to smart English style quotation marks “ ”.
-* FrenchNoBreakSpace : replaces some classic spaces by non breaking spaces following the French typographic code.
-No break space are placed before :, thin no break space before ;, ! and ?.
+* FrenchNoBreakSpace: replaces some classic spaces by non breaking spaces following the French typographic code.
+No break space are placed before :, thin no break space before ; ! and ?.
-* Hyphen (automatic hyphenation) : enables word-hyphenation, using the pattern-files from OpenOffice which are based on the pattern-files created for TeX
+* Hyphen (automatic hyphenation): enables word-hyphenation, using the pattern-files from OpenOffice which are based on the pattern-files created for TeX
-* CurlyQuote (Smart Quote) : replace straight quotes ' by curly one's ’.
+* CurlyQuote (Smart Quote): replace straight quotes ' by curly one's ’.
-* Trademark : handle trade­mark symbol ™, a reg­is­tered trade­mark symbol ®, and a copy­right symbol ©.
+* Trademark: handle trade­mark symbol ™, a reg­is­tered trade­mark symbol ®, and a copy­right symbol ©.
 This fixer replace commonly used approximations: (r), (c) and (TM).
 A non-breaking space is put between numbers and copyright symbol too.

 More information on JoliTypo fixers on the [JoliTypo GitHub Repository](https://github.com/jolicode/JoliTypo).

 == Installation ==

-1. Copy the `typofr` folder to the `/wp-content/plugins/` directory
+1. Copy the `WPTypo` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go make something fun of your life, you've finished here.
+3. Go make something fun of your life, you've finished here

 == Screenshots ==